yogabull/stopRogueEC2/README.md

-stopRogueEC2

 ## PURPOSE
-### Files contained for creating an AWS Lambda function to shut down EC2 instances daily.
+### This repo contains code for creating an AWS Lambda function to shut down EC2 instances daily.